Othram: Alisha Heinrich AKA "Delta Dawn"

-2021

 Vance Rodriguez AKA "Mostly Harmless"

 On July 23, 2018, a hiker was found dead in his tent near the Appalachian Trail in Big Cypress National Preserve in Florida; he appeared to have starved to death.
 He was estimated to be between 35 and 60 years old, was 5 ft 8 in tall and weighed 83 lb.
 He had graying dark brown hair, an unkempt gray and brown beard, and blue eyes.
 He also appeared to have a faint scar across his abdomen.
 Rodriguez was found wearing a beige shirt with neon green and gray accents, gray "Russel" brand shorts, "Performance" brand underwear, and a Columbia baseball cap.
 He was also found with various camping and hiking items.
 He had been seen alive various times previously, and went by the names "Mostly Harmless", "Ben Bilemy", and "Denim" to those he met, possibly referencing Douglas Adams' Hitchhiker's Guide to the Galaxy.

 Othram Inc. was contacted in July 2020 to help identify "Mostly Harmless".
-On January 12, 2021, it was announced that "Mostly Harmless" had been identified as Vance John Rodriguez of Lafayette Parish, Louisiana, who had moved to Brooklyn, New York after he was recognized by a former co-worker after seeing a flyer.
+On January 12, 2021, it was announced that "Mostly Harmless" had been identified as Vance John Rodriguez of Lafayette Parish, Louisiana, who had moved to Brooklyn, New York, after he was recognized by a former co-worker after seeing a flyer.

-Jolaine Hemmy AKA "Pecos Jane Doe"

-On July 5, 1966, a young man and woman checked into the Ropers Motel in Pecos County, Texas, using the name "Mr. and Mrs. Russell Battuon" (or "Batuon")".
-Two hours after checking in, the motel staff heard a scream and checked the pool area, finding the woman floating in the pool after she had drowned.
-There were no signs of foul play and she appeared to be alone when she died.
-Meanwhile, the man had been sleeping; after helping the staff retrieve his companion's body, he quickly left the hotel without paying his bill, taking nearly all belongings and the registration card that he had used to check in.

-Investigators could not find the man after he left, and it was found out that he had told motel staff that he needed the registration card to confirm his stay at the motel for hospital staff, since they were not from the area, but had never arrived at the hospital.
-He was described as being around 25 years old, with a short slender build and blonde hair, and drove a late model 1963 sedan.
-The only charges he could have faced would have been a result of "defrauding" the motel, which investigators believe he may have done "out of fear".